Docker CLI quick reference

 docker image ls

-Build image with name and tag
+Build image with name and tag.

-docker build -t <image-name>:<tag> .
+docker buildx build -t <image-name>:<tag> .

 The Dockerfile must exist in the path from where you are running this command.

-Build container image for x86 from M1 Macbook
+Build container image for specific platform.

 docker buildx build --platform linux/amd64 .